Bernie Sanders accuses Walmart of paying 'starvation wages'

 ROGERS, Ark.
 (Reuters) - Democratic U.S. presidential hopeful Bernie Sanders on Wednesday told Walmart Inc shareholders and top executives that the world’s largest retailer should boost the “starvation”-level wages it pays its workers and stop fueling income inequality.

-Speaking at Walmart’s shareholder meeting, the U.S. senator said: “Despite the incredible wealth of Walmart’s owners” the company pays “starvation wages.”
+Speaking at Walmart’s shareholder meeting on Wednesday, the U.S. senator said: “Despite the incredible wealth of Walmart’s owners” the company pays “starvation wages.”

-He presented a shareholder proposal at the event asking the company to give hourly employees a seat on its board and raise base wages to $15 an hour.
+He presented a shareholder proposal at the event asking the world’s largest retailer to give hourly employees a seat on its board and pressed the company to raise base wages to $15 an hour for its hourly workforce.

 Walmart’s “wages are so low, many of these employees are forced to rely on government programs like food stamps, Medicaid and public housing in order to survive,” Sanders said.